Contents

 Fire, wind, earth, water,

-Summer, autumn, winter, spring.
+summer, autumn, winter, spring.

 Lost ages, forgotten arts,

-painted faces, muted songs
+painted faces, muted songs,

 eagle feathers, pelts of otter,

-Llanguid river, purling spring.
+languid river, purling spring.

-Past, past, past
+Past, past, past—

 murmur it into the mirror,